PowerDNS-Admin/PowerDNS-Admin/docs/wiki/database-setup/Setup-MySQL-or-MariaDB.md

 This guide will show you how to prepare a MySQL or MariaDB database for PowerDNS-Admin.

+We assume the database is installed per your platform's directions (apt, yum, etc).
 Directions to do this can be found below:
 - MariaDB:
     - https://mariadb.com/kb/en/getting-installing-and-upgrading-mariadb/
     - https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-ubuntu-20-04